bcumming/kb-poc/docs/rationale/index.md

     - it is possible to gather a "working copy" of merged updates in the TDS, and deploy using a tag.
 - higher quality search
     - Confluence search is notoriously low-quality
-    - the search provided the xxx framework used by Material is better
+    - the search provided the [lunr](https://squidfunk.github.io/mkdocs-material/plugins/search/) framework used by Material is better
 - the engineers responsible for writing and maintaining most of the docs are responsible for deployment
 - MarkDown documentation written for other CSCS products and services can be integrated into our docs
     - for example, the `alps-uenv` recipes for uenv maintain documentation in markdown alongside the recipes